shibbo/Whitehole/README.md

 **Bug fixes:**
 - N/A

-**Deleted:**
-- Deleted the object database updater since there isn't a download source anymore.
-But don't worry, the db is included with this download!

 ### Version 1.5.4

 Now introducing exciting features like... an improved PowerStarLight renderer... and... copy and paste!